latteart-org/multi-locator/README.md

 ### Automatic Locator Repair

-Let's assume that an application update has broken some locators.
-Even in such a case, multiple locators enable you to identify a web element if any one of the locators is correct.
+If an application update has caused some locators to break, multiple locators can still be used to identify a web element as long as at least one of the locators is correct.
-By executing the following test, MULOC will record how the broken locators should be fixed.
-This requires calling `recordFix()` only once before finishing the test.
+MULOC can be used to record the fixes for the broken locators by calling `recordFix()` once before the end of the test.

 ```js
 await driver